Signs You Need Transmission Service:

 If your transmission is having issues, you may experience a slippage feel while on the road.
-When this occurs it will feel as though the gears are slipping for no reason.
-Slipping gears is usually due to a lack of pressure buildup in the transmission that is necessary for smooth operation.
-As the gears slip, you will hear the noise change in the engine due to the slippage of gears.
-You could also feel a struggling with the vehicle, as if it is not accelerating as it should.
+When this occurs, it will feel as though the gears are slipping for no reason.
+Slipping gears is usually due to a lack of pressure buildup in the transmission that’s necessary for smooth operation.
+You may also notice:

-Delayed engagement while shifting is another sign of transmission troubles.
-When shifting your vehicle from park to drive, the gear change should respond quickly.
-When shifting into drive, if you notice that there is a delay before the vehicle moves or that the engine revs as you apply pressure to the gas pedal, but the vehicle does not move, there is likely an issue with your transmission.
+When shifting into Drive, if you notice that there’s a delay before the vehicle moves or that the engine revs as you apply pressure to the gas pedal, but the vehicle does not move, there’s likely an issue with your transmission.

-If you can smell a burning in your vehicle, be sure to visit a mechanic immediately.
+If you notice a burning smell in your vehicle, be sure to visit a factory-certified technician immediately.
 Transmission fluid can burn.
-The smell of burning fluid is a sign of low fluid levels or broken down fluids which is evidence of too much heat and friction within the moving parts.
-A simple ‘topping off of fluid’ could be an inexpensive fix for something that could cost you thousands further down the road.
+The smell of burning fluid is a sign of low fluid levels or evidence of too much heat and friction within the moving parts.
+You may just need to “top off” your fluid levels.